PadWorld-Entertainment/worldofpadman/wop/mappack.pk3dir/wop_coloor_readme.txt

 Gametypes:

-	Free For All, Team Free For All and Last Pad Standing.
+	Free For All, Free For All Team, Last Pad Standing and Freeze Tag.

 Weapons: